johanronkko/quote-service/README.md

 }
 ```

-Admittedly, the response message for the "name" field isn't very nice and user friendly, but I didn't have time to fix that.
+Admittedly, the response message for the _name_ field isn't very nice and user friendly, but I didn't have time to fix that.

 ## Project Structure